FTChinese/corporate-customer/README.md

+# FT Academy

+This is the server-side implementation backing the [Reader](https://github.com/FTChinese/reader-react) and [B2B](https://github.com/FTChinese/b2b-react) apps.
+This app relies on the [API](https://github.com/FTChinese/subscription-api) to run since it forwards most reader-related requests to the API.

 ## Development

 To build the binary, `./build/api.toml` file must exist.
 This file will be embedded into the resulting binary using go 1.16 embed package.
 Make sure your have go above 1.16.